sourcegraph/about/content/terms/privacy.md

 1. remember information so that you will not have to re-enter it during your visit or the next time you visit the site;
 2. provide custom, personalized content and information;
-3. provide and monitor the effectiveness of our Website;
+3. provide and monitor the effectiveness of our Services;
 4. monitor aggregate metrics such as total number of visitors, traffic, usage, and demographic patterns on our website and our Service;
 5. understand user behaviors when using the Services to drive product development and business strategies
-6. Identify, diagnose and fix technology problems and  security risks;
+6. identify, diagnose and fix technology problems and  security risks;
 7. plan for and enhance our service;
 8. comply with our legal obligations; and
 9. for other purposes with your consent.

-### What we do not collect
+### What we do **not** collect

 #### Sensitive Personal Information